dreadflopp/dreads_modlist_patches/README.md

 *NSFW warning*\
 Install the main file, the update file and the optional file ‘CBBE ESL-flagged .esp’.
 In the main installer, choose:
--Body Shape: Slim
+- Body Shape: Slim
--Underwear options: NeverNude
+- Underwear options: NeverNude
--Outfit options: Vanilla outfits
+- Outfit options: Vanilla outfits
--SKEE (RaceMenu): RaceMenu Morphs
+- SKEE (RaceMenu): RaceMenu Morphs
 #### [BodySlide and Outfit Studio](https://www.nexusmods.com/skyrimspecialedition/mods/201)
 Check the nexus page for the instructions to add this mod as an executable in Mod Organizer (in short, install as a normal mod and right click the executable in MO:s data tab.
 Choose add as executable).
 #### [CBBE Presets Compendium](https://www.nexusmods.com/skyrimspecialedition/mods/11229)